-The Role of the Finance in Tax Collection
+The Role of the Corporate Services in Tax Collection

-The Finance Division is responsible for the billing of interim, final and supplementary property taxes; tax, provincial offences and miscellaneous receivables; payment processing and cashiers; review and appeal of property assessment information received from the Municipal Property Assessment Corporation (MPAC); and property tax policy.
+The Corporate Services is responsible for the billing of interim, final and supplementary property taxes; tax, provincial offences and miscellaneous receivables; payment processing and cashiers; review and appeal of property assessment information received from the Municipal Property Assessment Corporation (MPAC); and property tax policy.

 This site will explain who sets property taxes, where the information comes from upon which property taxes are based, who plays what role in the process leading from the creation of taxation policy to your tax bill, and many other tax questions.

 The Town collects property taxes on behalf of the Town of Fort Erie, Region of Niagara, and the Province of Ontario (Education).
 Each level of Government is responsible for its own tax rates.

 Assessment and Tax Legislation - Province of Ontario

 The Provincial Government sets the legislative framework for assessment and taxation in Ontario.
 It does this by creating legislation, called Provincial Statutes.
 The Government also creates regulations, which are authorized under the Statutes.
 The principal ministry involved in setting assessment and taxation policies is the Ministry of Finance, through the Assessment and Municipal Acts.